microsoft/nav-docker/HOWTO.md

 •	navdocker.azurecr.io/dynamics-nav:2017-cu8-dk will give you NAV 2017 CU8 DK version.
 •	navdocker.azurecr.io/dynamics-nav:10.0.17501.0 will give you a specific build of NAV (in this case, NAV 2017 CU8 W1).
 •	navdocker.azurecr.io/dynamics-nav:10.0.17501.0-dk will give you a specific DK build of NAV (in this case, NAV 2017 CU8 DK).

-T
-here is no such thing as dynamics-nav:latest at this time, instead you can get the latest NAV 2016, the latest NAV 2017 etc.
+There is no such thing as dynamics-nav:latest at this time, instead you can get the latest NAV 2016, the latest NAV 2017 etc.
 For this test period, the navdocker.azurecr.io registry contains the following images:

 •	NAV 2017 CU8 all languages